-Some bottle-fed babies are perfectly happy with the first bottle-nipple you pop in their mouths, but others are a little bit pickier when it comes to their first set of utensils.
+Some bottle-fed babies are perfectly happy with the first nipple you pop in their mouths, but others are much more selective when it comes to their first set of utensils.
 And when you find one that works, it feels like a victory – and it is!
-That doesn’t mean it’s the last time you’ll be wrestling with bottle-nipple choices until it’s time to graduate them to sippy cups, though.
-There are two main reasons to switch bottle nipples – first is to replace nipples that need to be retired because of the wear and tear from Baby’s fearsome jaws, and second is to change the size of the opening on the bottle nipple to a faster flow as Baby grows.
+That doesn’t mean it’s the last time you’ll be wrestling with bottle-nipple choices until it’s time to graduate them to straw cups, though.
+There are two main reasons to switch bottle nipples – the first is to replace nipples that need to be retired because of the wear and tear from Baby’s fearsome jaws, and the second is to change the size of the opening on the bottle nipple to a faster flow as Baby grows.

 All worn out

-Both latex and silicone bottle nipples can wear out after several months of use, particularly if they’re cleaned roughly, or with a brush, or if Baby’s teeth are a little early coming in and they&;s not inclined to play nice with them.
-Most bottle manufacturers recommend checking nipples for signs of wear when they’ve been in use about 3 months, although they can certainly last longer.
-However, if you notice them wearing out earlier, there’s definitely no reason not to take them out of use sooner.
+Both latex and silicone bottle nipples can wear out after several months of use.
+This is especially true if you use a dishwasher or once Baby’s teeth are in, and the nipples are used for a little bit of teething time.
+Most bottle manufacturers recommend checking nipples for signs of wear when they’ve been in use for 3 months, although they can certainly wear out more quickly.
+If you notice them wearing out earlier, take them out of use right away.

 Taking the next step

-The problem with graduation from one flow-speed of nipple to the next is that there is no standardized level for what each type of nipple flow is.
-Instead, it changes between each brand, though each brand will give recommendations.
-Because every bottle brand’s nipple-flow is different and every baby is different, the guidelines for when to switch bottle nipples are almost completely arbitrary, and can only really be used as very rough guides.
+The problem with graduation from one flow speed of nipple to the next is that there is no standardized level for nipple flow.
+Instead, it varies based on the brand.
+Each brand will give you their recommendations.
+Because every bottle brand’s nipple flow is different and every baby is different, the guidelines for when to switch bottle nipples are almost completely arbitrary.
+They can only really be used as very rough guides.
+A size 1 may feel very slow to your baby in one brand, while Size 1 is a super soaker in another!

 The real thing that determines when Baby should move up to the next nipple-flow speed is of course Baby, and what they need.
-They might be ready for the next nipple grade if they are sucking hard enough to collapse their bottle nipple regularly, or seems frustrated by how slowly the milk from their bottle is coming out.
-If, on the other hand, you switch up to the next grade of nipple and Baby has a hard time swallowing all of the milk as it comes out, they might not be ready to make the switch.
-In the end, if they seem happy with the speed that their dinner is getting to them, there really is no reason to change nipple grades at all.
+Age alone is not a reason to use a bigger size if they are happy and eating well.
+They might be ready for the next nipple grade if they are sucking hard enough to collapse their bottle nipple regularly or seem frustrated by how slowly the milk from their bottle is coming out.
+If, on the other hand, you switch up to the next grade of nipple and Baby has a hard time swallowing all of the milk as it comes out – coughing or choking – they might not be ready to make the switch.
+In the end, if they seem happy with the speed at which their dinner is getting to them, there really is no reason to change nipple sizes at all.

 Learn more about bottle feeding